carloslihu/HSPBN-Experiments/README.md

 Each dataset also has a corresponding Python file.
 Calling one of this files, trains all the models for this dataset.
 As in the synthetic experiments, it saves all the models in the local folder `models/`.
 Then, it evaluates the performance of all models on unseen data and prints the results on the screen.

-`plot_results.py` saves a `result_summary.csv` file which contains the results for each dataset and algorithm.
+`plot_results.py` saves a `data/result_summary.csv` file which contains the results for each dataset and algorithm.
 Then, it plots the CD diagram comparing all the algorithms in a local folder called `plots/`. **You can call this file after training all the models for all the datasets**.
 That is, you must execute all the dataset scripts before calling `plot_results.py`

 `adjusted_pvalues.py` and `plot_cd_diagram.py` is auxiliary code for `plot_results.py`.
 They perform multiple hypothesis tests and plot CD diagrams.